keybase/client/go/saltpack/specs/saltpack_encryption.md

 - The **recipient public key** is the recipient's long-term NaCl public encryption key.
 This field may be null, when the recipients are anonymous.
 - The **payload key box** is a NaCl box encrypted with the recipient's public key and the ephemeral private key.
-It contains the **payload key**, a 32-byte NaCl symmetric encryption key used to encrypt the **sender public key secretbox** above that the **payload secretbox** in each payload packet below.
+See also [Nonces](#Nonces) below.
+It contains the **payload key**, a 32-byte NaCl symmetric encryption key, which is used to encrypt the **sender secretbox** above and the **payload secretbox** in each payload packet below.
 The sender generates a random payload key for each message.

 Recipients should compute the ephemeral shared secret and then try to open each of the **payload key boxes**.
 In the NaCl interface, computing a shared secret